Starting at DU

 Make your health insurance decision (every year).

-- You should accept SHIP to begin using it, or complete the waiver by posted deadlines each school year.
+- You should accept SHIP to begin using benefits, or complete the waiver by posted deadlines each school year.

 The Student Health Fee (HCF) is automatically billed to all eligible students each enrolled academic term.
 It cannot be waived.